hjbolus/Mathematical-Logic-Through-Python/README.md

 `  4) Mortal(aristotle)    (MP from lines 3 and 2)`
 `QED`

-  Moreover, the package can check the validity of the proof:
+  The package can check the validity of the proof:

 `In [7]: proof.is_valid()`